How to Test Your Home for Radon

 The lung cancer risk from radon is much lower than that from smoking.
 However, exposure to the combination of radon gas and cigarette smoke creates a greater risk for lung cancer than either factor alone.

 Because radon gas can’t be seen or smelled, the only way to know whether it’s a problem in your home is to test for it.
 A Citizen’s Guide to Radon, produced by the EPA, explains how to test your home for radon easily and inexpensively, and what to do if your levels are too high.

-You can hire a professional tester, or do it yourself with a kit you buy at a hardware store.
+You can hire a professional tester, or do it yourself with a kit you buy at a hardware store or online.
 Follow the instructions for leaving the kit in your house for the required number of days.
 Then mail it to a lab and wait for the results.

 If you find out that your radon levels are high, you can take steps to lower the amount of radon in your home.
-The most common method is to install a vent pipe system and fan, which pulls radon from beneath the house and vents it to the outside.
+The most common method is to have a vent pipe system and fan installed, which pulls radon from beneath the house and vents it to the outside.

 It is also possible for radon to enter your home through your water supply, though this is a much lower risk than radon entering your home through the soil.
 If you have a private well, you can have it tested for radon.
 If the levels are high, you can have the water supply treated so that the radon is removed before it enters your home.
 If you are concerned about radon and your water comes from a public water supply, you should contact your supplier.

 As with most home repairs, the cost of reducing radon in your home can vary widely, depending on how your home is built (whether you have a basement, crawlspace, or neither) and what kind of system you need.